sajid-munawar/TypeScript/Learning/Learning TypeScript book/Chapter 3. Unions and Literals/readme.md

 Narrowing is when TypeScript infers from your code that a value is of a more specific type than what it was defined, declared, or previously inferred as

+Assignment Narrowing
+If you directly assign a value to a variable, TypeScript will narrow the variable’s type to that value’s type.